 Street Names: White Magic, Miaow, Meph, Meow Meow, MC, m-smack, M-Cat, Drone, Charge, Bubble, Bounce, 4-MMC.

-Bath salts (Mephedrone) are a crystalline powder, usually brown or white.
-It is packaged in foil or plastic pouches and sold as “jewelry cleaner” or “plant food” to skirt the law.
-Users of bath salts experience feelings of euphoria, increased libido, and heightened sociability.
 Bath salts can also cause paranoia, anxiety, and hallucinations.
-The active ingredient found in bath salts is synthetic cathinone, which has been shown to trigger a flood of dopamine that can be 10 times that of cocaine.
-Bath salts are very addictive and using bath salts can be fatal.
+The active ingredient is synthetic cathinone, which has been shown to trigger a flood of dopamine that can be 10 times that of cocaine.
+Bath salts are highly addictive and their use can be fatal.

 Cannabis